All Episodes

 That's reasonable.

-Um so Zia Youssef, reform policy chief, said the changes would lead to hundreds of thousands of people having to apply and ultimately losing their settled status.
+And so, Zia Youssef, reform policy chief, said the changes would lead to hundreds of thousands of people having to apply and ultimately losing their settled status.

-So we're we're basically talking about like denaturalisation, like they're gone, they're completely gone.
+So we're basically talking about like denaturalization.

-And I don't understand it, and it makes no goddamn sense.
+And I don't understand it.

-Yeah, it it it it dilutes the BEL.
+Yeah, it dilutes the BL.

 You know, you want to live in a certain place because it's exclusive.

-All right, we like exclusive things, we like things which are rare.
+We like things which are rare.

-If anyone can come here, uh it loses it Sure, but even then, why should we give any of it up to anyone else anyway?
+Sure, but even then, why should we give any of it up to anyone else?

-Oh no, no, I agree.
+Oh, no, no, I agree.

 Yeah, they've got a homeland.